tencent-ailab/FOLNet/README.md

 This is not an officially supported Tencent product.

 # Overview
-This repository contains the code for FOLNet, including the model implementation, the pretraining pipeline and the finetuning pipeline.
+This repository contains the code for FOLNet (First-Order Logic Network), including the model implementation, the pretraining pipeline and the finetuning pipeline.
+The full paper on FOLNet is accepted to ICLR2023 with openreview link "[Learning Language Representations with Logical Inductive Bias](https://openreview.net/forum?id=rGeZuBRahju)".

 # Docker environment setup
 The code can be run by using the docker environment, where the docker image can be built by using the dockerfile in the directory `docker`: